The Admissions Office is located in the Elementary Building.

 Directions to the Admissions Office: Come down the main drive of the school.
 The elementary building (which houses the Admissions Office) is the last building on the left.
 There is a big bay window in the middle of the building.
 Come in to the door to the left of the window, as you face the building .
 A sign above the door says Admissons, telling you you're in the right place.
 Ring the doorbell and you will be buzzed into the building.
 Our office is right across from the door you entered.

 We would love to give you a personal tour of our school.
 We recommend a one-on-one visit.
 It allows you, as a parent, to make a more-informed decision about your child’s education.
 Please contact Elizabeth Hawke at firstname.lastname@example.org for a tour of our Pre-K and Elementary Programs (K3-5th grade), or Kate Bartlett at email@example.com for a tour of our Middle and High School (6th-12th grade).

 Yes.
 Students in grades 6-12 have the opportunity to visit and observe a typical day at Saint James School!
 Please fill out our form to give us more information.
 A member of our Admissions staff will contact you to confirm a date.

-Activity Fee for Pre-K3 through Fifth Grade // School Supplies for Pre-K3 through Fifth Grade // Consumable Books for Pre-K3 through Eighth Grade // Day Field Trips for all grades // Fall School Pictures for all grades // Junior & Senior Class Fees // Most Middle School Textbooks // PTO Dues for each family //Student Admission to all Home Sporting Events // Technology Fees for all grades // Iliad Yearbook for all students. *Calculator, ear buds, and iPad stylus are not included for middle school.
+Activity Fee for Pre-K3 through Fifth Grade // School Supplies for Pre-K3 through Eighth Grade* // Consumable Books for Pre-K3 through Eighth Grade // Day Field Trips for all grades // Fall School Pictures for all grades // Junior & Senior Class Fees // Most Middle School Textbooks // PTO Dues for each family //Student Admission to all Home Sporting Events // Technology Fees for all grades // Iliad Yearbook for all students. *Calculator, ear buds, and iPad stylus are not included for middle school.